jpw1991/chebs-mercenaries/README.md

 - Players with Radeon cards may experience weird issues.
 I don't know what's causing it, but it's linked to the particle effects.
 You can switch them off by turning `RadeonFriendly = true` in the config.

+## Known Incompatibilities

+- Soft incompatibility with [slope combat fix](https://github.com/jpw1991/chebs-necromancy/issues/180) because it can mess up worker minion aiming.
+Not a big deal - especially if you never use miners/woodcutters.
+- Soft incompatibility with [Ward is Love](https://github.com/jpw1991/chebs-necromancy/issues/177) because it will identify workers as enemies and yeet them.

 ## Future Ideas

 - None at the moment.